d365collaborative/d365fo.tools/README.md

 Get-D365DatabaseAccess
 ```

-*This will show database connection details that D365FO is configured with.*
+*This will show database connection details that D365FO is configured with*

 **Decrypt and store a copy of the web.config file from the AOS**